Bzdyshek/zapret_easywrt/README.md

       ##### For example
     ssh -oHostKeyAlgorithms=+ssh-rsa admin@192.168.1.1

+   ##### For Windows you can use Putty or BitWiseSSH or use your favorite application.

-3. Download the script using curl to /tmp directory
+4. Download the script using curl to /tmp directory
      ##### For example
     curl -L -O [link_to_file]